-You have a tracker for each production activity that you perform on the farm.
+You have a tracker for each production activity you perform on the farm.

-You enter actual, budget and forecast transactions into trackers.
+You enter actual and forecast transactions into trackers.
 An example of how those three transactions work is below.

-- You would enter a budgeted purchase of 500 ewes you plan on buying in next year to bolster your herd
+You would enter a forecasted purchase of 500 ewes you plan on buying next year to bolster your herd

-- As the time draws closer, you’ve had a hard winter and you realise you don’t have the feed capacity to support this many new sheep, so you update this transaction in your forecasts with a purchase for less sheep - 150 ewes
+As the time draws closer, you’ve had a hard winter, and you realise you don’t have the feed capacity to support this many new sheep, so you update this transaction in your forecasts with a purchase for fewer sheep - 150 ewes

-- The truck rolls in your driveway with the ewes you’ve just purchased from the yards, you enter an actual purchase for 150 ewes
+The truck rolls into your driveway with the ewes you’ve just purchased from the yards, and you enter an actual purchase for 150 ewes

-The tracker then passes this information to Xero and other areas of Figured, providing the data required for accurate overviews and reports (both production and financial).
+The tracker then passes this information to your preferred accounting software and other areas of Figured, providing the data required for accurate overviews and reports (both production and financial).

 We have a range of production trackers available on Figured to keep on top of all production that's occurring on the farm, including the following: